sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 3) Constraint solving

 In each of them, some substeps can be responsible of the bottleneck.
-The profiler helps to identify, which one of them.
+The profiler helps identifying the one(s) .
 In the above example, the most time-consuming step is constraint solving, taking 54% of the time.

 ## Collision Detection